 I think we weren’t tearing each other apart.
 To us, it was what came out of us when we started playing with each other.
 I guess we’re all sort of, we had our separately—we’re a good combination of people.
 It didn’t come out of fighting, but it’s where our heads were at.
 We weren’t like ‘we’re so depressing, why don’t we write something less depressing.’
 We’d all kind of met before in various ways.
 Chris used to be in the Barbecue Killers.
 They were insane, they had this singer Laura Carter that I went out with briefly, and they toured with me with Live Skull and we got in a lot of trouble.
 Arthur never got in trouble, he was a good boy.
 I was hanging out with a lot of Athens peole.
 And they both ended up in Boston, and I knew Chris from a mustual friend—when you live in New York, you have a visitor every weekend.
 So we’d all been through a little bit of stuff by that time.
 I was probably 27 or something.

-It’s nice that you weren’t kids.
+It’s nice that you

 I remember, after two years in Come, having my 30th birthday party on stage, thinking it was all over.
 No I didn’t feel that way: I thought I’m 30, I don’t have to give a shit.

-So you guys liked each other and each others' bands and wanted to play.
+So you guys liked each other and each others’ bands and

 We all met through music.
 The first time me and Chris met we played together.
 I was playin in a band called Via, actually, which is the name of my new record.
 We only did like three shows.
 One was at the Pyramid Club.
 I was playing with these guys from Boston and got the gig with Live Skull.
 Chris played with that band and I think our third show, ‘Off to One Side’ was originally a Via song, and the first time I ever played it with Chris he was playing drums.
 I thought, this is great, this is someone I wanted to play with.
 He was the first person I called when Live Skull broke up.
 Then I kinda ropped out of the scene to try to get my life together.
 Then I went to see Chris and Arthur and Sean.
 At some point they all deserted ship.
 By that time I was like, what are you up to?
 It was pretty immediate.
 We knew each other’s sorta musical history.
 Sean used to be in a band called Killkenny Cats in Athens.